Specification

 yaml

 Each JSON line becomes a YAML document, separated by ---.
 Strings always quoted to avoid YAML pitfalls (nofalse, 3.0 → float).
-Suffixes stripped from keys (value already encodes the unit).
+In the default readable style, formatting suffixes are stripped from keys (value already encodes the unit).
 Secrets automatically redacted.

 ---